autowarefoundation/autoware/docker/README.md

 ### `universe-devel`

-This stage installs the dependency packages based on `/rosdep-universe-depend-packages.txt` and build the remaining packages of `autoware.repos` not included in the containers for each of the above stages.
+This stage installs the dependency packages based on `/rosdep-universe-depend-packages.txt` and build the remaining packages of `autoware.repos`:

 - `launcher`
 - `param`